-The reason why debris accumulates in these areas can be explained by looking at what an ocean gyre actually is.
+The reason why debris accumulates in these areas can be explained by looking at what the north pacific subtropical gyre actually is.
 An ocean gyre acts as a huge circular conveyor belt.
 It means that once debris enters the gyre, it is very difficult for it to escape, due to the circular nature of the currents.

 Ocean gyres are caused by the Coriolis Force (the rotation of the Earth) and the wind patterns.
 Gyres help circulate water around the globe, which is essential for regulating temperature, salinity and nutrient flow in the world’s oceans.